-Further, apartment, residential or commercial buildings that are proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected prior to the first close of escrow.
+Further, apartment, residential or commercial buildings that are proposed for conversion to condominiums must be inspected prior to the first close of escrow.

-Qualified by the NRCIA to conduct SB 721 inspections, Cert-A-Roof maximizes deck life by using its trademarked Deck Inspection process to inspect the decks, balconies, porches, stairways, walkways and entry structures for all types of buildings.
+Qualified by the NRCIA to conduct SB 721 inspections, Cert-A-Roof maximizes deck life by using its trademarked Cert-A-Deck™ inspection process to inspect the decks, balconies, porches, stairways, walkways and entry structures for all types of buildings.

-All of our deck inspections include the detail and professional opinion that is needed by local enforcement agencies.
+All of our deck and balcony inspections include the detail and professional opinion that is needed by local enforcement agencies.

-The deck inspection required by this new California law includes:
+The Cert-A-Deck™ inspection required by this new California law includes: